Hogster/BPS/README.md

 - Home Assistant up and running (duhh!)
 ![duhh](https://media.tenor.com/bZzADZu6H1AAAAAM/disappointed-facepalm.gif)
 - Bermuda [bermuda] installed and tracking at least one bluetooth device
-- At least devices providing bluetooth proxy information to HA using esphome's `bluetooth_proxy` component. (it needs data from three devices to be able to track so if you only have three devices and you loose one due to distance it is not able to track)
+- At least three devices providing bluetooth proxy information to HA using esphome's `bluetooth_proxy` component. (it needs data from three devices to be able to track so if you only have three devices and you loose one due to distance it is not able to track)

 @agittins writes on the Bermuda readme:
 "  I like the D1-Mini32 boards because they're cheap and easy to deploy.